Collabora Online - Community Page

 • Poco library: http://pocoproject.org/

-• either use a package from your distro, or build it yourself (see below)
+• Either use the package from your distro, or build it yourself, ideally 1.10.1 or later

 • libpng, libcap-progs, libtool, automake, autoconf, pkg-config, sudo, pam